 Registration Forms must be completed, and payment made, Friday 15th Feb.

 WCG enters a number of orienteering events throughout the year.
-Please watch the daily notices
+Please watch the daily notices for meeting times.

 Runners’ Club at lunchtime mid week or/and your own training.